Skip to content

 cdnUrlstringCDN URL for loading translations in production

-apiKeystringAPI key for authenticated requests (dev mode)
+apiKeystringAPI key for authenticated requests (dev mode).
+See security note below.

 apiBaseUrlstringAPI base URL for loading translations